oyanzhi/tp/docs/DeveloperGuide.md

     * Input: `unstar 0`
     * Expected Outcome:
         * A failure message is displayed: `Any indices provided should be positive integers.
-Enter the command word again without any arguments to view the correct command format`.
+Enter the command word again without any arguments to view the correct command format.`

 &nbsp;